 Dealing with us anonymously or using a pseudonym

 In very limited circumstances, where possible and lawful, you may interact with us anonymously or using a pseudonym.
+For example, if you call us to ask about our opening hours, you can remain anonymous.

-However, to provide you with health services, we will need to know your name, contact information and other details
+However, to provide you with health services, we will need to know your name, contact information and other details.

 Use & Disclosure of Patient Information